 Typical Fee Ranges for Texas Divorces

-Moderately contested divorces typically range from $5,000 to $15,000 per party.
-These cases involve one or two significant disputes—perhaps disagreement over temporary orders or a specific property issue—that require negotiation, mediation, or limited court intervention to resolve.
-Retainers of $5,000 to $10,000 are common, with hourly billing at $200 to $600 per hour depending on attorney experience and geographic location.
+Moderately contested divorces tend to fall in the middle of the cost spectrum, usually ranging from $5,000 to $15,000 per party.
+These cases involve one or two unresolved issues, such as disagreements over temporary orders, possession schedules, or a specific community property dispute.
+While full-scale litigation may be avoided, negotiation, mediation, or limited court intervention is often required.
+Retainers in the $5,000 to $10,000 range are common, with hourly rates typically between $200 and $600 depending on attorney experience and location.
+Texas Family Code provisions addressing temporary orders and dispute resolution play a significant role at this stage, shaping both timelines and expenses.

 What Is Included in Average Legal Fees for Divorce Texas